Julian-dev28/ordinals-react-app-ts/README.md

 npm run dev
 ```

 This will start the React app.
-Use [http://localhost:5173](http://localhost:5173) to view the frontend and observer your console to see call/response data.
+Use [http://localhost:5173](http://localhost:5173) to view the frontend and observe your console to see call/response data.

 ## Project Structure